devices-lab/solderbit-segment/README.md

 _\* Generic component; the order code is provided as a reference, but any equivalent component in the same package can be substituted._

-Note that U1 and U2 are alternative packages for the same component — you only need one.
+Note that U1 and U2 are alternative packages for the same PCF8574 component — you only need one.
 You can source both and choose whichever you are more comfortable soldering.

+The 7-segment display listed above has orange segments.
+If you would like other colours, Vishay also offers VDMR10A0 (red) and VDMG10A0 (green).
+Note that you might need to adjust R1-R8 resistor values to ensure the sinking current doesn't exceed 10 mA on each GPIO pin.

 Depending on how you plan to connect the solder:bit Segment to your microcontroller development board, you may also need a breadboard and some jumper cables.